alejandro5042/Run-IrcBot/README.md

 }
 ```

 Beware that the switch falls-through by default.
-You may prefix your output with `return` or use the `break` keyword afterward.
+You may prefix your output with `return` or use the `break` keyword at the end of your cases.

 ### Sending Multiple Messages